raspberrypilearning/scratch-cat-goes-skiing/en/step_5.md

 --- challenge ---

-## Challenge: Change the obstacles costume
+## Challenge: change the obstacle's costume

-Can you make the obstacles costume change each time it appears?
+Can you make the obstacle's costume change each time it appears?

-The sprite you have chosen may only have 1 costume so perhaps chose another one if it does or create your own 2nd costume.
+The sprite you have chosen may only have one costume.
+If that's the case, you could use another sprite, or create your own second costume for the one you've chosen.

 [[[generic-scratch-add-costume]]]